https://www.polity.org.za

 The National Transmission Company of SA (NCTSA) has R112-billion earmarked over the next 5 years to build transmission capacity.
 To unlock further funds, the government has authorised the Independent Power Producers Office (IPP Office) to run a pilot programme to procure SA’s first independent transmission project.
 It will be a build-operate-and-transfer project running over 25 years.
 A new credit guarantee vehicle, developed with the World Bank's help, will support the project so that private investors have some guarantee, but the government is not on the hook for 100% of the project.

 NCTSA projects that 56 000 MW of new generation capacity will be integrated into the grid over the 10 years between 2025 and 2034.
-A total of 31 projects are currently under construction, which will connect 16 000 MW of capacity by 2028.
+The 31 projects currently under construction will connect 16 000 MW of capacity by 2028.
 A further 30 projects will enable 40 000 MW by 2034.
 That 56 000 MW can indeed be reached.

 So what?

-One of the consequences of state capture is that SOEs, once the engine of public investment, have suffered a severe decline, necessitating the use of more private funds for public infrastructure.
+One of the consequences of state capture is that SOEs, once perceived as the engine of public investment, have suffered a severe decline.
+This necessitates the use of more private funds for public infrastructure.

 Since 2018, the political climate on public-private partnerships and using private capital in the public space has changed significantly.
-There has been a distinct move from prescribed assets to a more modern approach of using the capital markets to finance investment.
+There is a greater willingness to blend public and private money for infrastructure.

-For that, one needs a pipeline of credible projects.
-The institutional architecture for that has been built since 2016, and the pipelines are getting bigger.
+For this blend, one needs a pipeline of credible projects.
+The institutional architecture to plan and execute the projects is getting stronger and the pipelines are getting bigger.

 More stringent project requirements and the use of more private capital will simultaneously improve the quality of spend and increase the pot of money.